multifacet/0sim-workspace/doc/src/troubleshooting.md

     - Disabling TSC offsetting during target boot can solve this in some cases.
     - In some cases, running with 1023GB instead of >=1024GB resolves the issue.
 This seems like a KVM bug.

+- Hanging/Unresponsive Remote.
+Occasionally, the simulation platform becomes unresponsive.
+It is ok to forcibly reset the remote, even if the machine is booted.
+    - This may cause the target's VM image to become corrupted.
+The image can be recreated by rerunning the appropriate `setup*` `runner` subcommands.
+      Note that a subset of flags can be passed to `setup00000` (e.g. one does not need to keep passing `--host_kernel`).
+The `--DESTROY_EXISTING` flag will destroy any existing target VM.